afhaque/Rice-DevChats-Bootstrap/README.md

 7. Once Sourcetree is installed, head to this [repository][repo] and grab the "HTTPS clone URL" listed.

 8. Now, open Sourcetree and push the button titled: "Clone / New".
-Past the URL you just grabbed in the "Source Path / URL" entry.
+Paste the URL you just grabbed in the "Source Path / URL" entry.
 You can choose whichever Destination Path you like.
 Just make it one that is accessible -- this will be our working directory for the class.
 At this point, you've "copied" all of the code (and steps) I used in creating the Rice DevChats website.
 This will help you trace back my steps (or catch-up) if you get lost during the workshop.

-And at this point, you are all ready for the workshop!
+Now, you are all ready for the workshop!
 Feel free to explore the repo yourself in advance if you like (or don't!).
 We'll have a ton to cover, but hopefully, everyone will walk away with something!

 Looking forward to our event,